Predicatively computable functions on sets: Introduction

 It seems to me that the class $B$ not only characterize the class of the polynomial time computable functions, but also is of foundational importance since each function in $B$ is computable \textit{predicatively}.
 By computability we mean that each object reaches to a canonical form by some computations.
-In a predicatively justifiable computation we can not assume a computation to be a completed process in advance since it involves infinite searches or at least the notion of finite computations (completed processes) in general.
+However a general concept `computability' involves possibly infinite searches or at least the notion of finite computations in general as completed processes.
+This is not justified predicatively.
 For example a substitution of $f(s,\vec{x}/\vec{a})$ in a normal argument, $f(si,\vec{x}/\vec{a})=h_{i}(s,\vec{x},f(s,\vec{x}/\vec{a})/\vec{a})$ is hard to justify predicatively since it assumes a hypothetical computation of $f(s,\vec{x}/\vec{a})$ to be completed.
 On the other side, we see that a computation process of each function $f(\vec{x}/\vec{a})$ in $B$ can be obtained by imitating the generating process of normal arguments $\vec{x}$.
 In the computation process the safe arguments $\vec{a}$ act only as \textit{names}.
 In other words we don't need to know the values (canonical forms) of $\vec{a}$, but need the values of normal arguments $\vec{x}$ from which we know how the arguments are generated from $\epsilon$ by rules $s\mapsto si$.
 In this sense the predicative recursion on notation is justifiable predicatively.
 This observation was implicit in our joint work\cite{AraiMoser} with G. Moser to design a path order POP for computations in $B$.

 We now ask how to define predicatively justifiable computations on \textit{sets}?
 Contrary to binary strings, there seem no canonical forms of sets even for hereditarily finite sets unless we assume, e.g., the axiom of constructibility.
 Let us approach modestly.
 First pick some functions on safe arguments to generate sets such as pairing and unions.
 Then applying safe composition and a safe set recursion $f(x,\vec{y}/\vec{a})=h(x,\vec{y}/\vec{a},\{f(z,\vec{y}/\vec{a}) : z\in x\})$ to get a class of functions on sets.
 Each set is inductively generated, i.e., the epsilon relation $z\in x$ is well founded.
 Safe set recursion is close to the idea of predicatively computable functions since we don't need to know the values of intermediate terms $f(z,\vec{y}/\vec{a}) \, (z\in x)$ to continue the computations of $f(x,\vec{y}/\vec{a})$.
 Thus a class {\sf PCSF} of predicatively computable set functions is obtained in section \ref{sec:PCSF}.
 The class {\sf PCSF} is a subclass of the class {\sf SRSF} of safe recursive set functions due to A. Beckmann, S. Buss and S. Friedman \cite{CRM}.
 Their joint work motivates ours, and is reported in section \ref{sec:BBF}.